 I had already eliminated most of my buffers – my addictions and distractions.
 There was nothing to numb the intensity of my anger, fear and anxiety.
-My thoughts just showed up as a disembodied voice in my head – a play-by-play color commentary of everything that was happening in my life.
+My thoughts just showed up as disembodied voices in my head – a play-by-play color commentary of everything that was happening in my life.
 There were the facts and there was my story about the facts.

 I experienced my story as the truth.

 Without a deliberate effort to question them, my thoughts ran my life.
-With help, I noticed when I believed certain thoughts, I became confused and felt powerless.
+With help, I noticed that when I believed certain thoughts, I became confused and felt powerless.
 Prior to this insight, I assumed that the confusion and powerlessness was caused by circumstances in my life.
 Based on this assumption,

 I tried to control my environment to avoid this state of confusion and powerlessness.